1. Definition

 The characteristic polynomial is obtained by computing the determinant of the matrix $A -\lambda I\,$.

-By definition, an eigenvector does not equal to the null vector.
+By definition, an eigenvector does not equal the null vector.